a race with no finish line

 Most mornings I'm one of the first commuters on the station platform and happened to be at the front of the line this particular

 day.
-At 5:35 am sharp the earliest train bound for Yamaguchi Prefecture pulled up to the platform; the hydraulic doors opened and the crowd
+At 5:35 am sharp the first train bound for Yamaguchi Prefecture pulled up to the platform; the hydraulic doors parted and the crowd

 surged.
-I bolted into the train while, simultaneously, stiff-arming a salaryman to my left.
-Then I made a hard cut to the right and accelerated towards one of the two remaining empty seats.
+I bolted through the train's doorway, simultaneously, stiff-arming the salaryman to my left.
+Then I made a hard cut to the right and accelerated towards one of two remaining empty seats.

-That's when the middle aged woman behind me made her bold move.
-As I removed my shoulder bag and prepared to sit down the woman executed a "Hail
+That's when the middle aged woman somewhere behind me made her move.
+As I removed my shoulder bag and prepared to sit the woman executed a "Hail

 Mary," launching her duffel bag over two rows of occupied seats, into the seat I was preparing to sit in.
 When her bag landed in front of me I was stunned causing me to lose precious seconds.